varnishcache/varnish-cache/doc/sphinx/tutorial/troubleshooting.rst

 Specifically if you see the "Error in munmap" error on Linux you might want to increase the amount of maps available.
 Linux is limited to a maximum of 64k maps.
-Setting vm.max_max_count i sysctl.conf will enable you to increase this limit.
+Setting vm.max_map_count in sysctl.conf will enable you to increase this limit.
 You can inspect the number of maps your program is consuming by counting the lines in /proc/$PID/maps